rmkarinee/TouchTunes-Mobile-Automation/README.md

 ### Configuration needed to run the tests

-* Have python installed and set environment variables
+* Python installed and set environment variables
-* Have the Appium Server installed and started
+* Appium Server installed and started

 ### Installation